rdouglascox/mysite/cv.md

 ## Media and Outreach

+* 2023 ABC Religion & Ethics
+   * Understanding the moral and political implications of a "No" vote in the Voice referendum
 * 2022 Roundtable "Transforming Higher Education—Equity, Access and Social Inclusion" University of Sydney
     * Participant (Contributed mini-lecture on equity and equality of opportunity)
 * 2022 Sydney Morning Herald